enjoro-design/MRDC-911-Esther-Assignment/README.md

 # Structure of the repository.
 You will find all the codes used for this project under "codes for each question" folder.
 There is also a another zipped folder on the same where you can get the raw data.
 The "visuals" folder contains all plots for better visualization of the data.
+The PDF summary file contains the detailed answers to all the questions, the findings and observations.